 Filed: June 16, 2005

-A search engine link provider receives content of a document from a remote computer.
+A search-engine link provider receives the content of a document from a remote computer.
 Topics for the content are identified and search terms are generated based on the topics.
 Search engine links are generated based on the search terms.